GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

 ## Configure the network

-In this section, you configure all the network components of the solution.
+In this section, you configure the network components of the solution.

 1. Create a new network: